 These factors could cause the delay of clinical trials, regulatory submissions, required approvals or commercialization of DSTAT and BCV, and cause us to incur additional costs.
-As an example, we source a significant number of materials used in the manufacture of our products from China; an increase in the severity of the recent coronavirus outbreak could make access to our existing supply chain difficult or impossible and could materially impact our business.
+As an example, we source a significant number of materials used in the manufacture of our products from China; the impact of the recent coronavirus outbreak could make access to our existing supply chain difficult or impossible and could materially harm our business.
 If our suppliers fail to deliver the required commercial quantities of active pharmaceutical ingredient on a timely basis and at commercially reasonable prices, and we are unable to secure one or more replacement suppliers capable of production at a substantially equivalent cost, our clinical trials for DSTAT and BCV may be delayed, which could inhibit our ability to generate revenues.

-Manufacturing issues may arise that could increase product and regulatory approval costs or delay commercialization of DSTAT and BCV.
+Manufacturing issues may arise that could increase product and regulatory approval costs or delay commercialization of BCV, ONC201 and DSTAT.

-We have a validated process for drug substance and drug product production for BCV.
+We have validated processes for drug substance and drug product production for BCV.